Learn More

 There are times when I want to search through my stored code snippets for a shell command, but it seems like every tool to save shell commands is designed only for GUI.
 Thankfully, Pieces also has a CLI.
 Because all of your data is stored locally and securely on your machine, you can use `pieces list snippets` to list all of your saved snippets.
 To copy any of your snippets onto your clipboard, use `pieces use IDX` where IDX is the index of your snippet.

-I’m sure you’ve seen code snippets when trying to debug an issue, reading documentation, implementing a new feature or casually browsing through your favorite subreddit.
-Trying to save code snippets properly can be challenging— there are third-party plugins for Notion and Obsidian that save a piece of text to a specific page, but they don’t always handle code well.
-The best way to save code snippets is with Pieces.
+I’m sure you’ve seen code snippets when trying to debug an issue, reading documentation, implementing a new feature, or casually browsing through your favorite subreddit.
+Saving these snippets properly can be challenging— there are third-party plugins for Notion and Obsidian that save a piece of text to a specific page, but they don’t always handle code well.
+The best way to save code snippets is with Pieces for Developers.

-Pieces offers browser plugins that take your developer productivity workflow a step further.
-Once you have Pieces OS app for saving code snippets running on your machine, you can use a browser plugin to detect code blocks on the internet.
-With a single click of the "Save to Pieces" button, you can save snippets online right into your Pieces repo to accelerate individual productivity.
+Pieces offers browser plugins that take your productivity workflow a step further.
+Once you have Pieces OS and the Pieces desktop app for saving code snippets running on your machine, you can use a browser plugin to detect code blocks on the internet.
+With a single click of the"Save to Pieces" button, you can save code snippets online right into your Pieces repo to accelerate individual productivity.

-But it's not just a code snippet saver and manager — Pieces is super powerful in terms of holding onto the context of a snippet.
+But it's not just a code snippet saver — Pieces for Developers is super powerful in terms of holding onto the context of a snippet with our auto-enrichment features.
 Pieces captures the source of a snippet as a related link so that you can easily revisit that webpage in the future.

-Writing descriptions manually for a code snippet adds so much usability down the line, but it takes some time and may not be the best way to store code snippets.
-Pieces automatically generates descriptions so that you have something to work from.
+Writing descriptions for a code snippet adds so much usability down the line, but it takes some time and may not be the best way to store code snippets.
+Read on to see how Pieces automatically generates descriptions and other metadata so that you have something to work from.

 Finding and re-using your snippets

-The whole point of storing code snippets online is so that when in need, you can use it again.
-The two main hurdles for re-using a snippets are finding it and pasting it into your current project.
-Note taking tools and Gist do offer search, but it’s difficult to quickly bring a snippet into the project you’re working on.
+The whole point of storing code snippets online is so that when in need, you can use the saved snippets again.
+The two main hurdles for re-using a snippet are finding it and pasting it into your current project.
+Note-taking tools and GitHub Gists do offer search, but it’s difficult to quickly bring a snippet into the project you’re working on.
 When you use Pieces IDE plugins, you can search through your snippets inside your IDE and insert them into your project with a single click or keystroke.

 In the video below, I’m bringing the JavaScript snippet that I saved from my browser into my JS file.
-I can do this by manually searching the Pieces extension or using 'cmd + Shift + p' / 'ctrl + shift + p' to open the command palette in my VSCode extension and searching my pieces using the `search pieces` command.
-Once I find the snippet I want to use, I simply hit 'Enter' and it's in my file 😀.
+I can do this by manually searching the Pieces extension or using cmd + Shift + p / ctrl + shift + p to open the command palette in VS Code and searching my snippets using the search pieces command.
+Once I find the snippet I want to use, I simply hit Enter and it's in my file 😀.

 Sharing

-Now we all know how to store code snippets along with all of its context and add it to a project whenever we need it.
-How about sharing it with the world?
+Now we all know how to store code snippets along with all of their context, transform them, and add one to a project whenever we need it.
+How about sharing a snippet with the world?

-Maybe you want to share a snippet on Twitter or in a blog post.
-The goal is that people can not only look at the code snippet, but can also save it.
+Maybe you want to share a snippet on Twitter, Microsoft Teams, or in a blog post.
+The goal is that people can not only look at the code snippet and its related context but can also save it.
 The worst thing for a content creator is to share a beautiful piece of code and have your viewers lose all of its context or manually re-type it.

-Having the discipline to organize and store code snippets can be hard, especially when your head is deep inside a problem.
-Pieces is the ultimate free and powerful code snippet tool that solves all of these problems at their core, enabling developers to do what they’re best at: solving new problems.
+Having the discipline to save and organize your code snippets can be hard, especially when your head is deep inside a problem.
+Pieces is the ultimate free and powerful code snippet tool that solves all of these problems at their core, enabling developers to do what they do best: Solve new problems.

 Table of Contents